All Episodes

 I am just very curious.

-And I'm just very curious, you know, what your opinion is on do you see President Bush as basically reading the tea leaves here?
+And I'm just very curious, you know, what your opinion is on, do you see President Bush as basically reading the tea leaves here?

-Uh, you know, it it that's his primary concern.
+You know, that's his primary concern.

 What are you asking me?